Apodini/Apodini/Sources/Apodini/Apodini.docc/DSL/DSLComponents.md

 When a request reaches the endpoint at which the Handler is placed, its `handle` function will be invoked to respond to the request.

-Handlers can use the [`@Parameter`](https://github.com/Apodini/Apodini/blob/develop/Documentation/PropertyWrapper/Parameter.md) property wrapper to access request-related data.
+Handlers can use the ``Parameter`` property wrapper to access request-related data.

 Since `Handler` inherits from the `Component` protocol, a handler may also implement a the `content` property to provide further components.
 By default, i.e. if the `content` property is not implemented, handlers do not provide any further content.